JAForbes/pgmg/readme.md

                             Not to be used in production.
 Will exit non zero if --dev flag is not also passed.

---data-only                 Only runs the `data` hook.
-                            Does not update the `pgmg.migration` table.

---schema-only               Skips the `data` hook.
-But if you insert or
-                            modify data in other hooks, they will still run.

 --restore <file>            Restores a database backup and then runs migrations
                             against it.
 Does the following:
                             Drops the original db, creates a new db, runs